liyuKnow/desktop-latest/README.md

 Provided that

-1. you have python 3.10.7 installed on your machine and is availabale in the path (environment variable)
+1. you have python 3.10.7 installed on your machine and is availabale in the path (environment variable),
-2. you installed pipenv
+2. you installed pipenv and
 3. you are in the root directory run the following commands